SPECIES GUIDANCE

 • Acer campestre Arends - available

-• Acer rubrum Red Sunset - (soft verge only) small number available
+• Acer rubrum Red - (soft verge only) - small number available

 • Alnus incana aurea Alder - not available